Cascading Country, State and City Kendo UI Dropdowns

 The States Widget onChange Event

-Like all of the dropdowns here, when the user selects a state, we are simply enabling and firing off the next city dropdown menu and saving the selected stateId into a hidden form.
+Like all of the dropdowns here, when the user selects a state, we simply enable and fire off the next city dropdown menu and save the selected stateId into a hidden form.

 // ------------ onChange Event ------------